blu256/duh/README.md

   @  go to the instruction N
   ^  seek forward by N instructions
 ```
-(where `N` the current cell value)
+(where `N` is the current cell value)

 ### Jumping instructions
 You can mark points in code with the `|` symbol and then use the
-following instructions to jumb back to them.
+following instructions to jump back to them.

 ```
   _  jump to first | to the left